Traffic Management (Approved Devices) Bill [HL]

 Description

-- Approved Devices: The Secretary of State will define "approved devices" based on criteria similar to those used for parking enforcement.
-These devices must meet specific standards for recording moving traffic violations.
+- The Secretary of State will define "approved devices" based on criteria similar to those used for parking contraventions.

-- Enforcement Authorities: Local authorities (defined as "enforcement authorities" under the Traffic Management Act 2004) will be able to issue penalty charges based on evidence from these devices.
+- Enforcement authorities (defined in the Traffic Management Act 2004) can issue penalty charges based on records from these devices.

-- Time Limit: Penalty charges must be issued within six months of the offence occurring.
+- Penalty charges must be issued within six months of the Act coming into force.

 Government Spending